-- 1/2 pound (225 grams) shishito peppers
+- ½ pound shishito peppers

 - 1 tablespoon oil

-- pinch sea salt
+- 1 pinch sea salt

-- pinch sesame seeds, as garnish
+- 1 pinch sesame seeds

-- Add peppers to skillet and pan fry until roasted and blistered, about 5 minutes.
+- Roast peppers: Add peppers to skillet and pan fry until roasted and blistered, about 5 minutes.
 Use a spatula to move peppers while cooking to blister all sides and sprinkle with sea salt, lemon juice, furikake, or other seasonings of choice before removing from pan and transferring to a serving plate.

 - Spicy tahini dipping sauce: To a medium mixing bowl add tahini, soy sauce, rice vinegar, paprika, minced garlic, and salt and whisk or mix with a fork to combine.
 Serve on the side with roasted shishito peppers.

-Notes: These grilled shishito peppers are delicious with or without sauce, so feel free to omit the sauce if desired.
+- Notes: These grilled shishito peppers are delicious with or without sauce, so feel free to omit the sauce if desired.

-Tools Needed: cast iron skillet, glass mixing bowls
+- Tools Needed: cast iron skillet, glass mixing bowls

 Prep Ahead: make spicy tahini dipping sauce up to three days ahead of time

-Leftovers and Storage: charred shishito peppers are best right after roasting, however you can refrigerate them for, though we would suggest eating within two days for best texture and flavor
+- Leftovers and Storage: charred shishito peppers are best right after roasting, however you can refrigerate them for, though we would suggest eating within two days for best texture and flavor